 --->'''Schulz''': MAIN GUNS TAKE AIM!
 Blast him until we're out of ammo!

-** The Hell Atsche might count too. [[NightmareRetardant Or you could just travel slow speed reverse.]]
+** The Hell Atsche might count too. [[NightmareRetardant Or you could just travel in reverse.]]

 * ScrappyMechanic: In the first game, you have to physically retreat from the map after completing the mission, possibly while under fire from an entire fleet.
 Every subsequent game allowed you to just choose a "Return" option from the menu.
 Also, point defense weapons did not fire automatically; you have to engage intercept mode, which prevents you from using offensive weapons.

-* ShipToShipCombat: Well, it's about warships destroying each other, but the Escort Special Mission it's a special case of this trope.
+* ShipToShipCombat: Well, it's about warships destroying each other, but the Escort Special Mission in ''Warship Gunner 2'' is a special case of this trope.

-* TearJerker: [[spoiler: If you let Tsukuba perform the HeroicSacrifice in the third mission, you have to fight him later in the game.
-It's pretty sad to sink his ship, since he would refuse to abandon his ship.]]
+* TearJerker: If Tsukuba doesn't become your XO, [[spoiler:you have to fight him later in the game.
+It's pretty sad to sink his ship, since he [[GoingDownWithTheShip refuses to abandon it]].]]